 Your completed Pre-CAS questionnaire

 If you will be applying by post the we will normally send your application through our Check and Send service.
-This is a special scheme that is run between UKVI and Universities across the UK.
 The responsibility for completing the form and supplying the correct documents is still yours, but an International Student Adviser will check your application and send it by recorded delivery to UK Visas and Immigration (UKVI).
 We will then act as your contact for the application.
 The person making the decision at the UKVI may contact us if they have any questions about your application before they make their decision.

 After your International Student Adviser has checked your online application, documents and Pre-CAS questionnaire they will arrange CAS for you and ask to you make another appointment to submit your online application and hand in your documents.
 We will send your documents to UKVI by recorded delivery with a printed and signed copy of your application cover sheet.